wardellii/CyberSecurity-HomeWork-and-Projects/ELK Stack Project/README_Elk.md

 - Filebeat collects system logs, allowing us to view a variety of information, including successful and failed login attempts, failed processes, errors that occur in running processes, etc

--Metricbeat collects metric information on each system, allowing us to view CPU load, network I/O, CPU usage, and memory pressure, among other thing
+- Metricbeat collects metric information on each system, allowing us to view CPU load, network I/O, CPU usage, and memory pressure, among other thing

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: